Antenatal care

 EARLY PREGNANCY ASSESSMENT UNITS: EPSOM AND ST HELIER

 The early pregnancy assessment units (EPAU) at our hospitals are for patients experiencing pregnancy complications in the early stages of pregnancy, such a vaginal bleeding or abdominal pain.
-We see patients up to 14 weeks of pregnancy and in exceptional circumstances, up to 20 weeks of pregnancy, depending on clinical need.
+We see patients up to 15 weeks and 6 days of pregnancy (unless patients have a confirmed delayed miscarriage, in which case EPAU will see them until 19 weeks and 6 days).
 The units are by appointment only and are open Monday to Friday.
 If you have concerns you can either refer yourself directly, be referred by your GP, your midwife or from our A&E departments.
 We unfortunately are not able to welcome children into the unit, and ask that patients make alternative childcare arrangements before attending their appointments.

 The Early Pregnancy Services Team